Fresno, California: City Council

 Prior to 1901, Fresno's government was under a ward system which allowed for a board of trustees.
-From the trustees elected by the city wards, a President of the Board of Trustees would act as ex-officio mayor however did not hold the title of mayor.
-Because of this, the President of the Board of Trustees is not recognized as mayors of the City of Fresno.
+From the trustees elected by the city wards, a president of the board of trustees would act as ex-officio mayor however did not hold the title of mayor.
+Because of this, the president of the board of trustees is not recognized as mayors of the City of Fresno.

 Courts

 Fresno is the county seat of Fresno County.
 It maintains the main county courthouse on Van Ness in the Fresno County Plaza for criminal and some civil court cases.

 The United States District Court, Eastern District of California, has one of its six divisions based in the Robert E. Coyle Courthouse.
 The new courthouse replaced the B.F.
 Sisk Federal Building in 2006 because it did not have enough space for the growing Fresno Division.
 After extensive renovation, the building reopened in November 2010 as the B.F.
 Sisk Courthouse serving the Fresno County Superior Court.

-Fresno is also the seat of the Fifth Appellate District of the State of California Court of Appeal where a new courthouse was built in the old Armenian Town section of downtown Fresno in 2007 across from the Fresno Convention Center.
-The Fifth District Court of Appeal Courthouse is named after former State Senator and Associate Justice of the Fifth District, George N. Zenovich.
+Fresno is also the seat of the Court of Appeal for the Fifth Appellate District, for which a new courthouse was built in 2007 in the old Armenian Town section of downtown Fresno across from the Fresno Convention Center.
+The Fifth District Court of Appeal's courthouse was formally dedicated as the George N. Zenovich Building, after former state senator and associate justice of the Fifth District, George N. Zenovich.